GoogleCloudPlatform/ci-cd-for-data-processing-workflow/README.md

 to deploy various artifacts to deploy GCP D&A technologies.
 The repo includes a Terraform directory to spin up infrastructure as well as a Cloud Build Trigger which will automate the deployments of new commits to master.
-To fit this to your needs you should create a `terraform.tfvars` file and set the appropriate values for the variables specified in `terraform/variables.tf`.

 ## GCP Project Structure
 This example focuses on CI checks on PRs, Artifact staging and production deployment.